JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 ## Setting up Python

-You can download the latest stable version of Python at: https://www.python.org/downloads/
+You can download the latest stable version of Python at: <a href = "https://www.python.org/downloads/">https://www.python.org/downloads/</a>

 Find the link for your particular operating system, and follow all of the default prompts.